Days Out in Sheffield

 Nested close to the Peak District National Park, the South Yorkshire city of Sheffield has seen some major redevelopments over the last 30 years.
 As one of the greenest cities in the UK, with hundreds of parks and gardens dotted about, so a great getaway if you live somewhere more built up.
 Apparently, there are over two million trees, but we don’t know who counted them!
-If you’re planning to visit the Steel City, read on for our recommendations for Days Out in Sheffield.

 You’ve got to try ‘Sheffield’s favourite sandwich’ at Béres - a meaty delight of succulent pork and perfect crispy crackling that have been made the same way for 50 years.
 And you’re never far from a Béres shop as there are now 9 dotted across the city.
 For something a bit more continental, Cubana Tapas Bar serves authentic Cuban-style tapas with a warm latino welcome and lively music.
 Experience a taste of ‘modern Yorkshire, head to Silversmiths for locally sourced meats and cheeses – and of course a healthy dollop of Henderson’s Relish!

 Sheffield has been called the home of the craft beer movement, and you can find hundreds of varieties of beer on offer in the many pubs and bars around the city.
 The Fat Cat Pub has its own brewery on site and is a great example of a cosy traditional pub.
 The Sheffield Tap is also known for offering a huge selection of both locally brewed ales and international bottled beers.
 Legendary music venue Leadmill has seen performances by many big names before they became famous, such as local lads Arctic Monkeys, and is authentically dark and dingy!